Are you experiencing any of these symptoms?

 Do uterine fibroids lead to cancer?

 Uterine fibroids are not cancerous and are not associated with cancer.
-They rarely develop into cancer (fewer than 0.1 percent of cases).
+They rarely develop into cancer (less than 0.1 percent of cases).
 Fibroids do not increase the risk for developing uterine cancer.

 Do uterine fibroids ever go away?